-Learn to Single Crochet
+Learn to Single Crochet Easy Online Lessons

 Crocheting Lesson 3

-Now that you know how to make a slipknot loop and hold the yarn correctly, and make a simple chain stitch, you can begin by learning how to Single Crochet.
-So for simplicity, make a chain of about 20 chain stitches.
+Now that you know how to make a slipknot loop and hold the yarn correctly, and make a simple chain stitch, you can begin to learn how to Single Crochet.

-Now hold the chain in your left hand and slip the needle into the second loop.
-And grab the yarn like you see in the picture below, and pull it through the loop.
+With the hook, grab the yarn like you see in the picture below, and pull it through the loop.

 Now you will see that you have two loops on your crocheting needle.
 See picture below.

-Now with two loops on your needle reach over and grab the yarn again and pull it through BOTH loops.
+Now with two loops on your needle reach over and grab the yarn again, and pull it through BOTH loops.
 See picture below.

 Repeat this page from step 1 above, in the next loop on your chain.